Vyral/base-template/_posts/2018-11-15-money-saving-alternatives-to-10-costly-homeownership-mistakes.md

 **7. Setting a water heater’s temperature too high.** Adjusting the temperature of your hot water heater according to the season can save you a lot of money on your utility bill.&nbsp;

-**8. Leaky windows.** If you feel any air coming into your home on windy days, it may be time to recaulk around your windows to ensure that they’re properly sealed and are not leaking air.
+**8. Ignoring leaky windows.** If you feel any air coming into your home on windy days, it may be time to recaulk around your windows to ensure that they’re properly sealed and are not leaking air.

 {% include pullquote.html %}